 The Eureka Blue Harmony Record and Planbook are available in 14 cover designs.
 Eureka has created lesson plans and a gradebook in one.
 This means you only need to get one book.
 This Blue Harmony design includes 40 weeks of pages to plan your lesson and several other sections.

-Those sections include a note section, an emergency lesson plans section, substitute teacher info, and a place for student birthdays.
+Those sections include a note section, an emergency lesson plans section, substitute teacher info, and a place for class birthdays.
 You will be able to keep track of all records during the year.
 It is held together by a comb binder with simple, thick white paper.
 The seven subject boxes are lined and simple as well.
 The days are written across the top of a dual-week layout, and can you can use it any year.